-Dep.
-Fire Chief John Ziogas said every test conducted on the unidentified powder found it was not hazardous.
+Deputy Fire Chief John Ziogas said every test conducted on the unidentified powder found it was not hazardous.

 “There’s one more test that needs to be done at a lab,” he said, adding that the results would likely take several days.

-According to the fire department, the package came from the Bristol Post Office before it was delivered to 545 Middle St., ESPN’s mailroom.
+According to the fire department, the package came through the Bristol Post Office before it was delivered to 545 Middle St., ESPN’s mailroom.
 It was then taken to the Birch Street building, which houses ESPN’s communications, legal, facilities and corporate outreach departments.